e-gov/kem-inspire/doc/cdda/README.md

 </wfs:FeatureCollection>
 ```

-NB!
-This request is based on a test dataset and does not yet have the right
+This request is based on a sample dataset available from [here](sample.sql)
-encoding as regards to the various enumerations used.
-Similarly the
-LinkedDataset elements contain gibberish.

 ## Packaging of Type1 and Type2